 Stage 3.
 Formalized.
-Digital transformation goes into a practical phase.
+That's where digital transformation becomes practical.
 Customer experience metrics drive decision-making processes; data analytics gaps are investigated and filled.
 Production, IT, and marketing unite to create a roadmap.
 New priorities are set for traditional and digital CX.

 Stage 4.
 Strategic.
 The customer becomes the center of the operation.
-Departments unite along the customer journeys that are mapped and clarified.
-Change agents have more influence on decision-making and operations; investments are made in new technologies and processes.
-Cross-channel results are tracked closely, the sales funnel is reshaped, and it is more dynamic.
+Departments unite along mapped and clarified customer journeys.
+Change agents have more influence on decision-making and operations; more investments rush into new technologies and processes.
+Cross-channel results are tracked closely, sales funnels are reshaped to be more dynamic.

 Stage 5.
 Converged.
 Customer journeys improve according to micro-moments.
 IT drives CX with new talents and collaborations, blending digital and traditional methods.

 Stage 6.
 Innovative and adaptive.
 The company transforms, adopting digital as a part of its DNA.
 Customer experience defines the process at all levels, from production and marketing to sales, service, support, and HR.
 Innovations are tracked, and the talent gap is filled with new hires.
-You are in your new “business as usual.”
+You are in your new "business as usual."

 As with any large-scale decision-making change, this activity requires time and effort.
 And to make it natural and flawless, the core of transformation should lie in customer experience.

 A 3-step framework for effective customer-centric digital transformation